open-policy-agent/opa/docs/content/policy-reference.md

 | ------- |-------------|---------------|
 | <span class="opa-keep-it-together">``response := http.send(request)``</span> | ``http.send`` executes an HTTP `request` and returns a `response`. | ``SDK-dependent`` |

+{{% danger %}}
+This built-in function <strong>must not</strong> be used for effecting changes in external systems as OPA does not guarantee that the statement will be executed due to automatic performance optimizations that are applied during policy evaluation.
+{{% /danger %}}

 The `request` object parameter may contain the following fields:

 | Field | Required | Type | Description |